biero-el-corridor/side_punch/README.md

 the framework is based on the markdown editor Obsidian. and one of its extensions mindmap

-For the good functionning of side_punck, you must install obsidian and the mindmap extension.
+For the good functionning of side_punch, you must install obsidian and the mindmap extension.

 https://obsidian.md/